Welcome to the County Administrator’s Office.

-Annie Liu joined the Sutter County Administrative Office team in November 2017.
-As a Principal Analyst, Annie performs a variety of difficult and complex professional, administrative and analytical functions.
-Annie acts as the County Administrative Office liaison with representatives of various County departments, as well as assisting in coordination of the County budget process.
+Annie joined the Sutter County Administrative Office team in November 2017.
+As Deputy County Administrator, Annie performs a variety of difficult and complex professional administrative and analytical functions.
+Annie acts as the County Administrative Office liaison with representatives of various County departments, as well as assisting in coordination of the county budget process.

 Annie is a Certified Public Accountant (CPA).
-She began serving local governments in January 2008 with Butte County, where she held various positions including Senior Accountant, Internal Auditor and Governmental Accounting Manager in different departments for nearly ten years.
-Prior to working for Butte County, Annie also held positions as office manager, accounting manager and operations manager, working in various private businesses in the manufacturing and service industries.
-Annie received her Master of Business Administration (MBA) degree and Bachelor of Science in Business Administration, Accounting degree from California State University, Chico.
+She started to serve local governments in January 2008 with Butte County, where she held various positions including Senior Accountant, Internal Auditor and Governmental Accounting Manager in different departments for nearly ten years.
+Prior to working for Butte County, Annie also held positions as office manager, accounting manager and operation manager, working in various private businesses in the manufacturing and service industries.
+Annie received her Master of Business Administration (MBA) Degree and Bachelor of Science in Business Administration, Accounting Degree both from California State University, Chico.

 Chuck Smith - Public Information Officer/Legislative Analyst